biocatiit/website/content/pages/users_esaf.rst

 *   If you are a mail-in User for SAXS, you cannot select yourself as the *'OS'* (On-site Spokesperson).
 You must add Srinivas Chakravarthy to your ESAF as an experimenter and make him the OS.
-*   On the *'Materials Tab'* near the bottom-half of the webpage there is the question 'Will you require to use beamline laboratory facilities to prepare samples or perform other work ?' click 'Yes" if you intend on using our Wet-Lab to prepare your samples.
+*   On the *'Materials Tab'* near the bottom-half of the web-page there is the question 'Will you require to use beamline laboratory facilities to prepare samples or perform other work ?' click 'Yes" if you intend on using our Wet-Lab to prepare your samples.
 A *'Lab Use'* tab will then be generated, which should be filled out.